-Often confused with ‘reductions’ or ‘pollarding', 'topping’ is a lousy pruning technique a is detrimental to the health and safety of the tree.
-Topping encourages decay and therefore disease while also disrupting the trees delicate energy system.
+Often confused with ‘reductions’ or ‘pollarding’, ‘lopping & topping’ is a lousy pruning technique a is detrimental to the health and safety of the tree.
+Topping encourages decay and disease while disrupting the tree’s delicate energy system.

-If the shock of topping doesn’t kill the tree entirely, it will do doubt cause it to produce a multitude of shoots from the location of the cuts.
+If the shock of topping doesn’t kill the tree entirely, it will, no doubt, cause it to produce a multitude of shoots from the location of the cuts.
 These shoots will grow prolifically to reinstate the lost foliage and may quickly develop into branches that could potentially reach out as far as the original crown.
 The accelerated re-growth will negate the original goal of reducing the size or span of the crown.
 In addition, the topping will have encouraged pockets of decay to develop in proximity to the cuts, and these will continue to deepen and decay.

 Foremans Tree Specialists Ltd offer our professional tree pruning and crown reduction services to British Standard BS3998 stipulations.
 Correct tree pruning is a skilful process and should only be tackled by a trained professional to help ensure balanced and healthy regrowth.

 Pollarding is the most rigorous type of pruning and must only be used in certain circumstances and on specific trees.
-Our experienced arborists will study your trees individually and tell you if pollarding is a suitable option or not.
-Call us today so we can arrange a site visit and a member of the team will gladly give you their advice and a tree pollarding cost.
+Our experienced arborists will study your trees individually and tell you whether pollarding is suitable.
+Call us today so we can arrange a site visit, and a member of the team will gladly give you their advice and a tree pollarding cost.

-Tree Stumps can not only be very ugly to look at but can also pose a potential trip hazard and therefore, a health and safety liability.
-We offer an insured stump grinding service, where we utilise modern, heavy-duty stump grinders, which remove the stump with ease while minimising damage to its surroundings.
-Manual stump removal can prove very labour intensive and often results in unwanted disturbance to surrounding ground, walls or property.
+Do tree surgeons remove stumps?
+Why yes, we certainly do!!
+Tree Stumps can be very ugly to look at and pose a potential trip hazard and, therefore, a health and safety liability.
+We offer an insured stump grinding service, where we utilise modern, heavy-duty stump grinders, which easily remove the stump while minimising damage to its surroundings.
+Manual stump removal can prove very labour-intensive and often results in unwanted disturbance to surrounding ground, walls or property.

-When well-manicured, creeper and ivy is a majestic feature to your home, but if left unmanaged it can cause damage to your property.
-Soffits, render, woodwork and brickwork can all be compromised, and if not addressed, you could end up with a costly bill for repair.
+When well-manicured, creeper and ivy are a majestic feature of your home, but if left unmanaged, they can cause damage to your property.
+Soffits, renderings, woodwork, and brickwork can all be compromised; if not addressed, you could end up with a costly bill for repair.
 We provide comprehensive creeper, climber and ivy removal/maintenance services for clients throughout West Sussex and all local surrounding areas.

 Are you contemplating planting a new tree or relocating an existing one?
-We’ve planted countless trees in properties throughout West Sussex, and have an in-depth understanding of the best aftercare methods.
-Foremans Tree Specialists Ltd can source the most suitable specimens, suggest appropriate planting locations, and if required, we can even plant them for you.
+We’ve planted countless trees in properties throughout West Sussex and have an in-depth understanding of the best aftercare methods.
+Foremans Tree Specialists Ltd can source the most suitable specimens and suggest appropriate planting locations; if required, we can even plant them for you.
 The relocation of an existing tree may be possible, but the roots should still be young and unestablished.

-Do you have a small outdoor space or large commercial site you require clearing?
-Foremans Tree Specialists Ltd provide quick, safe and efficient vegetation, tree and land clearance solutions to both private and public sectors.
-We have the latest equipment and a highly trained workforce, allowing us to deliver even the largest tree clearance projects on budget and most importantly on time.
+Do you have a small outdoor space or a large commercial site you require clearing?
+Foremans Tree Specialists Ltd provides quick, safe, efficient vegetation, tree and land clearance solutions to private and public sectors.
+We have the latest equipment and a highly trained workforce, allowing us to deliver even the largest tree clearance projects on budget and, most importantly, on time.

-If you’d like to discuss any of the tree surgery services mentioned above or would like us to give you an idea of the tree surgeons costs that may be involved in your next project, call us today on 01483 670287, and we’ll gladly assist you in any way we can.
+If you’d like to discuss any of the West Sussex tree surgery services mentioned above or would like us to give you an idea of the tree surgeon costs that may be involved in your next project, call us today on 01403 333142, and we’ll gladly assist you in any way we can.

 Foremans Tree Specialists Ltd: How To Choose A Tree Surgeon & Avoid The Cowboys